-Antigua Guatemala is surrounded by three breathtaking volcanoes including Agua, Fuego and Acatenango volcanoes, making Antigua a near perfect setting for Guatemala tours.
+Tak an Antigua Guatemala vacation with Caravan Tours.
+Antigua is surrounded by three breathtaking volcanoes including Agua, Fuego and Acatenango volcanoes, making Antigua a near perfect setting for a Guatemala vacation.

 Antigua or “Antique” Guatemala is in close proximity to Guatemala City but is strikingly different.
 With an economy mainly driven by tourism, Antigua is a much calmer and quieter destination in Guatemala.

 Thanks to Caravan’s Guatemala guided tours you can experience the history of Antigua, a UNESCO World Heritage site, which is seemingly unchanged today, nearly 300 years later.

 Antigua Guatemala History

 At its peak, Antigua was among the top three most important Spanish colonies in the Americas.